3 min read

 Critical thinking and forming an argument

-When you study a degree, you research the subject in great detail.
+When you study for a degree, you research the subject in great detail.

 You form arguments and persuade readers and your peers to your interpretation of the study material in your assignments.
-You translate academic texts into practical learnings.
+You translate academic texts into practical learning.
 And so much more.

 Teamwork